inab/tessap/README.md

    python docker.py run -v ./README.md:/SOME.md:ro -v ./transferred.md:/tmp/OTHER.md --rm -ti ubuntu:22.04 cp /SOME.md /tmp/OTHER.md
    ```

-5. To test the latest version working with cwltool, create a separate python environment, install both cwltool and docker-tes-proxy and start testing a toy workflow.
+5. (Since 0.6.0) To test the latest version working with cwltool, create a separate python environment, install both cwltool and docker-tes-proxy, download a toy workflow and start testing it.
 It assumes funnel is already running locally at port 8000:

    ```bash